The Essential Review

 TechRadar’s review summary gives you all the key information you need for quick buying advice in 30 seconds - our usual full, in-depth review follows.

-Sony’s 2016 flagship headphones, the Sony MDR-1000X, didn’t go unappreciated.
-In the course of a year, they were lavished with hardware of the year, critics choice and best-of awards.
-They offered some serious competition to the incumbent Bose QuietComfort 25, which had long reigned as the best noise-cancelling headphones.
+Sony’s 2016 flagship headphones, the Sony MDR-1000X, didn't go unappreciated – they were lavished with awards from critics and best-of lists, offering serious competition to the Bose QuietComfort 25, which had long reigned as the best noise-cancelling headphones.